ThrillStays

 I paddled the length of Windermere in October, starting at Lakeside in the south and finishing at Ambleside in the north.
 The morning was glassy calm, the autumn colors were extraordinary, and I had long stretches of the lake entirely to myself.
 The Lake District in shoulder season is SUP touring paradise.

-Distance: 17 km (Windermere length), 30+ km (Four Lakes Tour) Duration: 1-4 days Difficulty: Beginner-friendly (flat water, sheltered, multiple access points) Water temperature: 10-18 degrees Celsius (May-September) Best season: May through October Board rental: 40-60 GBP per day for touring SUP with dry bags Where to stay: Wild camping is not legal in England (except with landowner permission, per Natural England guidelines), but there are campsites along the lakes from 10 GBP per night.
+Distance: 17 km (Windermere length), 30+ km (Four Lakes Tour) Duration: 1-4 days Difficulty: Beginner-friendly (flat water, sheltered, multiple access points) Water temperature: 10-18 degrees Celsius (May-September) Best season: May through October Board rental: 40-60 GBP per day for touring SUP with dry bags Where to stay: Wild camping is not legal in England except with landowner permission per Natural England guidelines.
+Campsites along the lakes from 10 GBP per night.
 Hostels from 20 GBP.
-Getting there: Train to Windermere station from London (3.5 hours) or Manchester (2 hours).
+Getting there: Train to Windermere station from London (3.5 hours) or Manchester (2 hours)

 Pro Tip: Paddle early morning.
-The Lake District’s fells create thermal winds that typically pick up by late morning and can make paddling on the larger lakes challenging in the afternoon.
+The Lake District’s fells create thermal winds that typically pick up by late morning.
 A 6 AM start gets you the glassy conditions that make SUP touring magical.

 Stockholm Archipelago, Sweden (3-7 Days)